resheku/my-awesome/README.md

 - [cue-lang/cue](https://github.com/cue-lang/cue) - The new home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.
 - [dbohdan/automatic-api](https://github.com/dbohdan/automatic-api) - A list of software that turns your database into a REST/GraphQL API
+- [ddworken/hishtory](https://github.com/ddworken/hishtory) - Your shell history: synced, queryable, and in context
 - [denisbrodbeck/machineid](https://github.com/denisbrodbeck/machineid) - Get the unique machine id of any host (without admin privileges)
 - [dexidp/dex](https://github.com/dexidp/dex) - OpenID Connect (OIDC) identity and OAuth 2.0 provider with pluggable connectors
 - [direnv/direnv](https://github.com/direnv/direnv) - unclutter your .profile